damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is an example of this global character class (objects/characters/Character.js):
+The following is an example of a partial implementation of a Character object (objects/characters/Character.js):

 ```
 class Character {